(Last updated: 10/02/20)

 Certain illnesses, like high blood pressure, are sometimes called “silent killers.”
 They don’t have visible symptoms, but they threaten a patient’s health.
 The delivery of healthcare has its own silent killers, so to speak—difficulties in the process and workflow that lead to poor care and needless wastes of time and money.
 Ambulatory care is prone to this problem.
 To better understand the problems that arise with “invisible” ambulatory orders, we’ll examine a hypothetical scenario.
 Then, we’ll discuss a solution to ambulatory order visibility problems.

 Visibility Problems in Ambulatory Orders

 Ambulatory orders suffer from a number of visibility problems.
+Consider the following scenario.
 A patient goes to see his or her doctor.
 The doctor orders an ambulatory service like an MRI.
 The patient gets a written order.
 The imaging center gets a call or a fax to set up the service delivery.